-Author archives might create duplicate content issue for search engines.
+Author archives might create duplicate content issues for search engines.
 To prevent it, you can disable it if your blog doesn’t have multiple authors.

 Next, you’ll be prompted to connect your website to Google Search Console, which is a free tool that gives you detailed insights into how your blog content is being perceived by Google.

-Next, you can set up the title for your blog, and then, click Next.
+Next, you can set up a title for your blog, and then, click Next.

-You can now exit the configuration wizard because other steps are created for promotional purposes such as signing up for the Yoast’s newsletter.
+You can now exit the configuration wizard because the other steps were created for promotional purposes such as signing up for the Yoast’s newsletter.